 Anywhere from five to 10 nominees can be chosen: this year, eight films are in contention.

 If one film garners more than 50 percent of the vote outright, it automatically wins.

-That means the count begins by eliminating the film that received the lowest number of first-place votes and redistributing those ballots to those voters’ second choice.
+Otherwise, the count unfolds in rounds — the film that received the lowest number of first-place votes is eliminated and those votes given to it are then allocated to the voters’ second choice.

 The process of elimination continues until there is one film left with more than 50 percent of the vote.